-On December 15, 2003, the U.S. Department of Transportation issued a final rule requiring pipeline operators to develop integrity management programs to comprehensively evaluate their pipelines, and take measures to protect pipeline segments located in what the regulation defines as "high consequence areas" (HCAs).
+On December 15, 2003, the U.S. Department of Transportation issued a final rule requiring pipeline operators to develop integrity management programs to comprehensively evaluate their pipelines, and take measures to protect pipeline segments located in what the rule defines as "high consequence areas" (HCAs).
 This rule resulted from the enactment of the Pipeline Safety Improvement Act of 2002.
 The rule requires operators to have identified HCAs along their pipelines by December 2004, and to have begun baseline integrity assessments, comprised of in-line inspection (smart pigging), hydrostatic testing or direct assessment, by June 2004.
 Operators must rank the risk of their pipeline segments containing HCAs and must complete assessments on at least 50 percent of the segments using one or more of these methods by December 2007.
 Assessments will generally be conducted on the higher risk segments first, with the balance being completed by December 2012.
-The costs of utilizing these methods typically range from a few thousand dollars per mile to well over \$15,000 per mile.
 In addition, some system modifications will be necessary to accommodate the in-line inspections.
 All systems operated by the Company will be compliant with the rule; however, while identification and location of all the HCAs has been completed, it is not practicable to determine the total scope of required remediation activities prior to completion of the assessments and inspections.
-The required modifications and inspections are preliminarily estimated to be in the range of approximately \$22.5 million to \$30 million per year through 2009, inclusive of remediation costs.
+The costs associated with pipeline integrity management, including activity associated with HCAs, are estimated to be in the range of approximately \$23 million to \$30 million per year through 2012, inclusive of remediation costs.